mrmccormack/tabris-gitbook/README.md

 ---
-# Github embed test
+# No book.json, No Github embed

-{% github_embed "https://github.com/v5analytics/gitbook-plugin-github-embed/blob/master/src/tag.js" %}{% endgithub_embed %}

 Introduction